How are you feeling right now? Excited? Agitated? Tired? Bored?

 Therapy balls are great because they are affordable and easy to find!
 They also come in a range of sizes and colors, so you can choose one that fits your child’s needs best.
 We particularly like peanut balls because they are more stable and won’t roll away as easily.

 Therapy balls target your vestibular and proprioceptive systems.
 Your proprioceptive sense tells you where your body is in relation to itself.
-For example, is you hand by your side or raised up over your head?
+For example, is your hand by your side or raised up over your head?
 Proprioception can also tell you how much pressure or strength you are using, as in how hard your hand is pressing against the wall.

 Try using your therapy ball to get different types of input: